genevate/style_guides/business/interview.md

     0. GitHub - Has an active and well-maintained open source presense.
     0. Other - Other sources of online precense such as Google+, Tumblr, Stack Overvflow, Quora, etc. count too.
     0. If none of the above exist (or via alternative sources), then move on to next candidate.
-0. Don't Interview - Bring them in for an weekly sprint.
+0. Don't Interview - Bring them in for a weekly iteration.
     0. Have the interviewee join the team discussion for planning (Monday) and assign actions for the week.
     0. Collaborate and actively engage with the interviewee for the week, working on real business problems.
     0. Have the interviewee demo what they worked on for the week (Friday) with the entire team.
-    0. Pay the interview for services/code rendered, evaluate performance, and make decision to hire/fire.
+    0. Pay the interviewee for services/time rendered, evaluate performance, and make decision to hire/fire.

 ## Resources